-The Venue Tax or Sports Center Fund has an FY 2022 Adopted Budget of \$3.5 million which funds the Round Rock Sports Center.
+The Venue Tax or Sports Center Fund has a FY 2022 Budget of \$3.5 million which funds the Round Rock Sports Center.

 The 82,800 square foot Round Rock Sports Center opened in January 2014 and has since been the host of a multitude of sporting events as well as banquets, wedding expos, corporate meetings, and other events that bring visitors to Round Rock.